Turkey Tetrazzini

 It’s All About The Food

-To me, the spirit of the season can be found when you’re communing with your family around the dinner table, while remarking how delicious it all is.
+To me, the spirit of the season can be found when you’re communing with your family around the dinner table while remarking on how delicious it all is.
 It’s the taste of the season.

 With all that food comes leftovers.
 I have to admit, this might be my favorite part about having so much food.